Refinitiv/refinitiv-ui/documents/src/pages/elements/combo-box.md

 ];
 ```

-Or use `values` to get or set multiple values in form of Array.
+You can also use `values` to get or set multiple values in form of Array.

 ```javascript
 comboBox.values = ['gb', 'th'];
 ```

-@> Combo Box only allows setting value that available in its data set.
+@> Combo Box only allows setting value that available in its dataset.

 ## Free text mode
 Set `free-text` to allow Combo Box to contain any arbitrary value.
 This mode is designed to cover a search input with suggestions scenario.